IsaacVerm/fractured/content/posts/mps-commission-attendances.md

 - the commission meeting attendances
 - a list of commission members
+- election results

-A third data source, [election results](https://vlaanderenkiest.be/verkiezingen2019/#/parlement/02000/verkozenen), was used to check if being a productive parliamentarian actually is rewarded by votes.
+The third date source, [election results](https://vlaanderenkiest.be/verkiezingen2019/#/parlement/02000/verkozenen), was used to check if being a productive parliamentarian actually is rewarded by votes.

 ### commission meeting attendances